machinalis/quepy/docs/tutorial.rst

     print query

-This code should be enought to obtain the following query:
+This code should be enough to obtain the following query:

 ::